racheleckenrod/100devs-mvc-auth-huntober-group/README.md

 A ToDo App themed around the tech job hunt(known as Huntober within the 100Devs community), built using MVC Architecture and with user accounts, auth, encrypted passwords, and more!

-A collaborative project built by Adam Morsa, Rachel Eckenroad, Atlas
+A collaborative project built by Adam Morsa, Rachel Eckenroad, Atlas McKenzie, Andrea Pang, and Harry Ashenden.

 ---

 ## How It's Made
-**Tech used:** Node.js, Express, MongoDB, EJS, HTML, CSS, JavaScript **Packages/Dependencies used:** bcrypt, connect-mongo, dotenv, ejs, express, express-flash, express-session, mongodb, mongoose, morgan, nodemon, passport, passport-local, validator
+**Tech used:** Node.js, Express, MongoDB, EJS, HTML, CSS, JavaScript

+**Packages/Dependencies used:** bcrypt, connect-mongo, dotenv, ejs, express, express-flash, express-session, mongodb, mongoose, morgan, nodemon, passport, passport-local, validator

 ### Features of Huntober